AC01010/BirdSO/eventsups2.md

 ## Event Supervisors

-Our event supervisors were chosen by looking purely at competition and test writing experience.
-They include national event supervisors, experienced test writers, and national medalists.
+Our event supervisors were chosen through competition and event supervising experience.
+They include national event supervisors, experienced test writers, and national medalists in their respective events.

 ## Division C